Einkorn Bread Machine Sandwich Loaf

 If you bake with a bread machine and are looking for a soft loaf of einkorn bread for sandwiches, we have a new recipe for you.
-We baked this loaf in a Cuisinart, using the basic white bread cycle.
+If your machine does not have a custom cycle, you should use the shortest cycle that you have.
 The loaf was not fragile, so it can be easily sliced for sandwiches or toast without breaking apart, the crust was soft and inside the crumb was perfect.

 - ¾ cup (195g) of milk, warmed

 - 1¼ teaspoons sea salt